 Change your clothes.
 Before settling in for the day (especially if you’ve spent time outside, and potentially have pollen on your clothes and in your hair), strip down and rinse off in the shower.
 Put your clothes in a bag and wash promptly.
 At the least, avoid going to bed without rinsing off in the shower.
 Allergens on your pillow is something you certainly want to avoid in order to get a decent night of sleep.

 Keep your sleeping area an allergen-free haven.
 For people with seasonal allergies, sleep is often not as restorative.
 Avoid sleeping with the window open if you are allergic to pollens/molds and instead use your air conditioning system.
-Did you know that a build up of dust and allergens in your air conditioning system could be contributing to your seasonal allergies?
+Did you know that a build-up of dust and allergens in your air conditioning system could be contributing to your seasonal allergies?
 Fortunately, there are several Raleigh hvac companies that offer air conditioning cleaning and maintenance services to keep your system free from allergens.
-Many people also use a HEPA filter in the bedroom where they sleep.

 How to Be Insanely Productive Without Destroying Your Health